Purdue vs. Gonzaga College Basketball Predictions & Picks - November 20

 Purdue Performance Insights

-- The Boilermakers were the 11th-best squad in the nation in rebounds per game (36.2) and best in rebounds conceded (24.5) last season.
+- The Boilermakers were the 11th-best squad in college basketball in rebounds per game (36.2) and best in rebounds conceded (24.5) last season.

-- Purdue was 29th in the nation in assists (15.5 per game) last year.
+- Last season Purdue was ranked 29th in college basketball in assists with 15.5 per game.

-- Beyond the arc, the Boilermakers were 237th in college basketball in 3-pointers made per game (6.8) last season.
-They were 283rd in 3-point percentage at 32.2%.
+- The Boilermakers made 6.8 3-pointers per game and shot 32.2% from beyond the arc last season, ranking 237th and 283rd, respectively, in the nation.

 Gonzaga Performance Insights

-- Gonzaga was lifted by its offense last season, as it ranked best in college basketball by posting 86.1 points per game.
-It ranked 274th in college basketball in points allowed (73.4 per contest).
+- Gonzaga allowed 73.4 points per game last year (274th-ranked in college basketball), but it really shined offensively, putting up 86.1 points per contest (best).

-- The Bulldogs were 44th in the nation with 34.3 boards per game.
+- The Bulldogs ranked 44th in the nation with 34.3 rebounds per game.
 Meanwhile, they ranked 41st with 28.6 rebounds allowed per contest.

-- With 16.2 assists per game, Gonzaga was 16th-best in college basketball in the category.
+- Gonzaga was one of the top teams in college basketball in terms of assists, as it collected 16.2 per game (16th-best in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.